beacon-biosignals/julia-container-scripts/README.md

 # Docker layer which added the registry.
 RUN julia --color=yes -e 'using Pkg; Pkg.Registry.update(); Pkg.instantiate(); Pkg.build()'

-# TODO: Delete this optional statement if you don't care about Julia 1.10 support.
+# TODO: Delete this optional statement if you don't care about Julia 1.10 support or combine
-# Typically, this statement is combined with instantiation above.
+# this statement with instantiate above to avoid bloating image size.
 #
 # Use a fixed modification time for all files in "packages" to avoid unnecessary precompile
 # cache invalidation on Julia 1.10.